raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 sha256sum pieeprom.bin | awk '{print $2}' > pieeprom.sig
 ````

 The bootloader image in the `recovery` directory is the latest manufacturing image with default settings.
-It is intended for use on a (https://www.raspberrypi.org/products/compute-module-4-io-board)[Compute Module 4 IO board] with Raspberry Pi OS booting from SD/EMMC as a Compute Module 4 development platform.
+It is intended for use on a [Compute Module 4 IO board](https://www.raspberrypi.org/products/compute-module-4-io-board) with Raspberry Pi OS booting from SD/EMMC as a Compute Module 4 development platform.

 ## Troubleshooting